marmid74/playground/README.md

   flowchart LR;
     subgraph SelectModel
     direction TB
-    A(Find a model on Thingiverse.com)-->B(Download it local filestorage in format .STL) B-->C(Optional: Import it into Thinkercad.com, and adjust it) C-->D(Export  to local filestorage, still as .STL) A-->D
+    A(Find a model on Thingiverse.com)
+    A-->C(Optional: Import into Thinkercad.com, and modify it) C-->D(Export  to local filestorage, in format .STL) A-->D
     end